A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 What Is a Military Move?

 • Permanent change of station (PCS): This is a change of station to a new city, state, or country.
-This new reporting will require you to move your household.
+This new reporting will require you to hire military movers to move your household.

 • Permanent change of assignment (PCA): This change order requires you to report to a different area or unit within the same station.
-You do not need to move your household when you receive PCA orders.
+You do not need to enlist the help of a military moving company when you receive PCA orders because you won’t be relocating to a new home.

-Many people prefer a DITY move because they can get reimbursed for expenses related to the move.
+Many people prefer a PPM because they can get reimbursed for what the government would pay a military HHG mover for their military moving services.

-What Are the Different Types of Military Moves?
+What Are the Different Types of Military Moving Services?

 Once you receive notice of a PCS, you’ll want to immediately start thinking about how you prefer to move your items and your family.
 Here are three of the basic types of military moves the government supports.